latte-central/latte-tutorial/src/latte_tutorial/ch03_game_rules.clj.md

 ```

 Note that the outermost implication is used here as a kind of "trailed" conjunction: if we *first*
-have `(==> A B)` and *then* we have `A`, then we can deduce `B`.
+have `(==> A B)` and *then* we have `A`, *ultimately* we can deduce `B`.

 In the next chapter we will define the more traditional conjunction (`and`) operator, but in type theory
 the "trailed" implication is used most of the time since it is primitive.

-According to natural deduction (and logical reasoning indeed), the proposition above should be *true*.
+According to natural deduction (and logical reasoning indeed), the *modus ponens* rule should be *true*.
-This could be a basic law of our logic, which would make the proposition true *philosophically*.
+This could be a basic law of our logic, thus *modus ponens* would be true *philosophically*
+(more precisely, *axiomatically*).
 But if philosophical truth is OK, mathematical proof is best!
 The question thus becomes: *what is a proof?*
 If in philosophy and "everyday" mathematics this question can bring us quite far, once again type theory
-offers a very simple and "natural" answer: a *proof* is simply a *program* expressed as a lambda-term.
+offers a very simple and "natural" answer: a *proof* is simply a *program* expressed as a lambda-term,
+and whose type is the theorem we want to prove.
 This is the programs-as-proofs part of the Curry-Howard correspondance.

 In LaTTe, this means that in order to prove a proposition $P$, we have to find a term $t$ whose type
 is $P$.
 Note that we are not trying to find a particular program/term $t$ but *any* term $t$ whose type
 is $P$ will do.
-This notion of *proof irrelevance* makes proving with programs slightly different from
+This aspect, named *proof irrelevance*, makes proving with programs
+slightly different from
 programming *per se*.
 However some proofs are more elegant than others, more efficient (i.e. smaller) than
 others, etc. So this is not totally unlike programming when before reaching for an efficient solution,
 one often begins with a naive solution.

-Going back to our *modus ponens* proposition, we are thus trying to fill the star symbol below with:
+Going back to our *modus ponens* proposition, we are thus trying to fill the star symbol below with
 an adequate term: